 Shuttle Bus Operations:

-Shuttle bus operations within the Bear Lake Road corridor will begin on May 27.
+Shuttle bus operations within the Bear Lake Road corridor began May 27.
 It is unknown at this time whether the Hiker Shuttle from the Estes Park Visitor Center will be operating this summer.
-In order to practice proper social distancing to minimize community spread of Covid-19, the capacity of the shuttle buses in the Bear Lake Corridor will be limited to 15 passengers per trip.
+In order to practice proper social distancing to minimize community spread of Covid-19, the capacity of the shuttle buses in the Bear Lake Corridor is limited to 15 passengers per trip.

 For further information on Rocky Mountain National Park, please visit www.nps.gov/romo or call the park’s Information Office at (970) 586-1206.